How Water.org’s 2023 Annual Report Puts People Before Numbers

 In 2023 alone, Water.org helped more than 9.7 million people gain safe water or sanitation.

-Through WaterCredit, they have mobilised more than 6.8 billion dollars through 17.5 million loans, with a repayment rate close to 98 percent — proving that their solutions are sustainable and community-led.
-It is this balance of honest, first-person stories and measurable impact that makes Water.org’s reports resonate so deeply.
+Through WaterCredit, they have mobilised more than 6.8 billion dollars through 17.5 million loans, with a repayment rate close to 98%, proving that their solutions are sustainable and community-led.
+It is this mix of honest first-person stories and clear impact numbers that makes Water.org’s reports feel so strong and memorable.

 Water.org's Annual Report